by Tim Gilmore, 9/15/2018

 London and Paris and an ever welcome guest at the Metropolitan Opera, New York,” transmuted poems as music, from Walt Whitman to Charles Baudelaire, turning the operatic stage in Manhattan to the deep urban alley wandered by the ancient Old Testament poet-sage gone drunken to-seed in side-street America —

 — Charles Baudelaire’s “Parisian Prowler,” who finds “a harbor teeming with melancholy songs” deep “in the ocean of your tresses” and Whitman, who finds in “the open road” all “the earth, that is sufficient, / I do not want the constellations any nearer.”

 After the fire, the chimney stood tall.

-That Monday morning, day after arson, the Times-Union’s Michael Patterson wrote of three fires started at the Riverside / Brooklyn line within a half hour.
+That Monday morning, day after arson, the Times-Union’s Steve Patterson wrote of three fires started at the Riverside / Brooklyn line within a half hour.
 One fire caused a half-million dollars’ worth of damage at Blue Cross Blue Shield’s health insurance offices at 320 Riverside.
 Another scorched the back of that Victorian gingerbread house at 630 May Street.
-The greatest urban conflagration, since the 1901 fire that decimated the city, reduced the Friday Musicale to cinders.
+The greatest urban conflagration, since the 1901 fire that decimated the city, including the 1963 fire at the Hotel Roosevelt, reduced the Friday Musicale to cinders.